Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

 \subsubsection{Stability in a compact domain}

 Using Theorem~\ref{lemma.stab_momentmeasures_backbone_intro}, we are able to obtain several quantitative stability results for moment measures in different contexts.
-When the moment measure and the associated Gibbs measure in~\eqref{eq.moment_measure_def} are restricted to a compact domain we obtain a strong stability result controlling the $L^1$ distances between $\varrho_\mu, \varrho_\nu$ and $\varphi_\mu, \varphi_\nu$ with the $1$-Wasserstein distance of $\mu,\nu$; this is the content of Theorem~\ref{thm.stability_compact_case}.
+When the moment measure and the associated Gibbs measure in~\eqref{eq.moment_measure_def} are restricted to a compact domain we obtain a strong stability result controlling the $L^1$ distances between $\varrho_\mu, \varrho_\nu$ and $\varphi_\mu, \varphi_\nu$ with the $1$-Wasserstein distance of $\mu,\nu$; this is the content of the next result.